100 Good Habits You’ll Wish You Started Years Ago

 4. Clean every day.
 Instead of cleaning your house one weekend a month, do some chores every day.

 5. Create a nighttime routine.
 Having a good nighttime routine like mine is just as important as having a good morning routine.
-A nighttime routine helps you fall asleep and sleep better.

-6. Take charge of your finances.
 Tracking your expenses is also one of the best habits to improve your life because it allows you to see where your money is going, what you’re spending the most money on, and how to cut back on unnecessary spending.

 8. Go grocery shopping once a week.
 It’s a great way to save you a lot of money and time.
-You’ll reduce impulse purchases because you’ll only go to the store once a week instead of every day.

 9. Take advantage of your mornings.
-If you get up before your family members, you’ll experience a surge of energy that you can put to good use, such as through exercise.
-This way, you can start the day with an active morning.
+If you wake up before your family, you’ll get a boost of energy you can use, like for exercising.

-10. Do the dishes after dinner.
-Nobody enjoys a messy kitchen.
 If you let your dishes pile up, it’ll be much more difficult to clean them later, which means you’ll waste more water and time.

 11. Come up with a meal plan.
 It’ll be much easier to create a weekly shopping list if you plan your weekly meals.

 Also, if you sit down once a week to plan your meals instead of thinking about them every day, you’ll save a ton of time that you can put toward something more important.
-Here’s a meal planner that also includes grocery lists to make your life easier.

 12. Make your plans the night before.
 Preparing the night before allows you to wake up earlier and more smoothly.
-Plan your day for the next day by writing down your schedule and important tasks in your planner.

 13. Write things down on paper.
 Writing down important things in a cool wall calendar or notebook by hand helps you organize your life and remember things better.
-For example, I like writing my daily to-do list first thing in the morning.

 14. Delegate everything that can be delegated.
 You don’t have to do everything by yourself.
-Successful people ask, “How can this be done?” rather than “How do I do this?”

 15. Keep everything in its proper place at home.
 The key to having an organized home is to have a proper place for everything.